-We're here to break down some of the jargon and complexities of choosing the right NFT art display frame.
-Likewise, if you still need to know more about NFTs, we have our what are NFTs guide – it's a must-read.
+I'm here to break down some of the jargon and complexities of choosing the right NFT art display frame.
+Likewise, if you still need to know more about NFTs, we have our 'what are NFTs?' guide – it's a must-read.
 We also offer advice on which NFT markets to use and how to make and sell an NFT.
+NFTs can even be books, such as upcoming NFT Broadside.

 Once you've understood and created an NFT, and bought some of your own, it's time to display them.
 The best NFT frames and displays will offer connection to your cryptocurrency or NFT wallet, as well as high quality visual and audio output.
 Most good NFT frames are gallery quality and feature wood frames and high-end tech.